isabella232/consumerview_integration_guide/README.md

 things:

 * Aperture Data Studio
-* The JAR file for the step
+* The .jar file for the step
 * Administrator access to the Glossary

 ## Installation instructions